 Researchers now hope to find out how such pairings came to be.
 The individual black holes in each pair should form when massive stars run out of fuel in their cores and collapse, unleashing a supernova explosion and leaving behind a black hole with a mass ranging from a few to a few dozen suns.

 There are two leading scenarios for how such black holes could come to circle each other.
 They might start as massive stars in each other’s orbit and stay together even after each goes supernova.
-Alternatively, the black holes might form independently but be driven together later by frequent gravitational interactions with other objects—something that could happen in the centres of dense star clusters.
+Alternatively, the black holes might form independently but be driven together later by frequent gravitational interactions with other objects—something that could happen in the centers of dense star clusters.

 Either way, the objects’ energy gradually disperses in the form of gravitational waves, a process that pulls the pair into an ever tighter and faster spiral, eventually fusing into one more massive black hole.
 Ilya Mandel, a LIGO theorist at the University of Birmingham in England, says that for LIGO and Virgo to see such pairs merge, typical black holes need to have started their mutual orbit separated by a distance of less than one quarter that between the earth and the sun.
 “If you start out with the two black holes any farther apart, it will take longer than the age of the universe” for them to merge, Mandel says.

-Further observations could also provide insight into some of the fundamental questions about black-hole formation and stellar evolution.
-Collecting many measurements of masses should reveal gaps—ranges in which few or no black holes exist, says Vicky Kalogera, a LIGO astrophysicist at Northwestern University in Evanston, Illinois.
+Further observations could also provide insight into some of the fundamental questions about black hole formation and stellar evolution.
+Collecting many measurements of masses should reveal gaps—ranges in which few or no black holes exist, says Vicky Kalogera, a LIGO astrophysicist at Northwestern University.
 In particular, “there should be a paucity of black holes at the low-mass end,” she says, because relatively small supernovae tend to leave behind neutron stars, not black holes, as remnants.
 And at the high end—around 50 times the mass of the sun—researchers expect to see another cutoff.
 In very large stars, pressures at the core are thought eventually to produce antimatter, causing an explosion so violent that the star simply disintegrates without leaving any remnants at all.
 These events, called pair-instability supernovae, have been theorized, but so far there has been scant observational evidence to back them up.

 To ramp up these observations, LIGO and Virgo have plans to improve their sensitivity, which will reveal not only more events but also more details about each merger.
-Among other things, physicists are eager to see the detailed “ringdown” waves that a post-merger black hole emanates as it settles into a spherical shape—an observation that could potentially reveal cracks in the general theory of relativity.
+Among other things, physicists are eager to see the detailed “ringdown” waves that a postmerger black hole emanates as it settles into a spherical shape—an observation that could potentially reveal cracks in the general theory of relativity.

 Having more observatories spread around the globe will also be crucial.
 KAGRA, a detector under construction deep underground in Japan, might start gathering data by late 2019.
-Its location—and in particular its orientation with respect to incoming waves—will complement LIGO’s and Virgo’s, and enable researchers to nail down the polarization of the gravitational waves, which encodes information about the orientation of the orbital plane and the spin of the spiralling objects.
+Its location—and in particular its orientation with respect to incoming waves—will complement LIGO’s and Virgo’s and enable researchers to nail down the polarization of the gravitational waves, which encodes information about the orientation of the orbital plane and the spin of the spiraling objects.
 And India is planning to build another observatory in the next decade, made in part with spare components from LIGO.

 Further observations could allow scientists to explore the interiors of these objects.
 Neutron stars are thought to be as dense as matter can possibly be without collapsing into a black hole, but exactly how dense is anybody’s guess.
 No laboratory experiment can study those conditions, and there are dozens of proposals for what happens there.
-Some theories predict that quarks—the subatomic components that make up protons and neutrons—should break free from each other and roam about, perhaps in superconducting, superfluid states.
+Some theories predict that quarks—the subatomic components that make up protons and neutrons—should break free from one another and roam about, perhaps in superconducting, superfluid states.
 Others posit that heavier “strange” quarks form and become part of exotic cousins of the neutron.

 Signals similar to GW170817, which was observed through both gravitational waves and light, could have dramatic implications for cosmology.
-Schutz calculated in 1985 that the frequency, or pitch, of waves from spiralling objects, together with the rate at which that pitch increases, reveals information about the objects’ collective mass.
+Schutz calculated in 1985 that the frequency, or pitch, of waves from spiraling objects, together with the rate at which that pitch increases, reveals information about the objects’ collective mass.
 That determines how strong their waves should be at the source.
-By measuring the strength of the waves that reach the earth—the amplitude of the signal actually picked up by interferometers—one can then estimate the distance that the waves have travelled from the source.
+By measuring the strength of the waves that reach the earth—the amplitude of the signal actually picked up by interferometers—one can then estimate the distance that the waves have traveled from the source.
 All other things being equal, a source that is twice as far, for example, will produce a signal half as strong.
 This type of signal has been dubbed a standard siren, in a nod to a common method of gauging distances in cosmology: stars called standard candles have a well-known brightness, which allows researchers to work out their distance from the earth.

 Standard sirens could become even more powerful tools with space-based interferometers such as the Laser Interferometer Space Antenna (LISA), a trio of probes that the European Space Agency, which is leading the mission, plans to launch in the 2030s.
 LISA is designed to be sensitive to low-frequency waves that ground-based observatories cannot detect.
 This would give it access to more massive systems, which radiate stronger gravitational waves.
-In principle, LISA could pick up sirens from across the universe and, with the help of conventional telescopes, measure not just the current rate of cosmic expansion but also how that rate has evolved through the aeons.
-Thus, LISA could help to address cosmology’s biggest puzzle: the nature of dark energy, the as-yet-unidentified cosmic component that is driving the universe’s expansion to accelerate.
+In principle, LISA could pick up sirens from across the universe and, with the help of conventional telescopes, measure not just the current rate of cosmic expansion but also how that rate has evolved through the eons.
+Thus, LISA could help address cosmology’s biggest puzzle: the nature of dark energy, the as yet unidentified cosmic component that is driving the universe’s expansion to accelerate.

 Whereas ground-based interferometers detect events that are brief and far between, LISA is expected to hear a cacophony of signals as soon as it turns on, including a constant chorus of tight binary white dwarfs—the ubiquitous remnants of sun-sized stars—in our own galaxy.
 “It’s as if we lived in a noisy forest and we had to single out the sounds of individual birds,” says astrophysicist Monica Colpi of the University of Milan–Bicocca in Italy, who is part of a committee setting the mission’s science goals.

-Thanks to LISA’s planned sensitivity and the strong signals produced by spiralling supermassive black holes, the observatory should be able to pick up gravitational waves from pairs of supermassive black holes months before they merge and see the merger in enough detail to test general relativity with high precision.
+Thanks to LISA’s planned sensitivity and the strong signals produced by spiraling supermassive black holes, the observatory should be able to pick up gravitational waves from pairs of supermassive black holes months before they merge and see the merger in enough detail to test general relativity with high precision.
 After years of operation, LISA could accumulate enough distant events for researchers to reconstruct the hierarchical formation of galaxies—how small ones combined to form larger and larger ones—in the universe’s history.

 On the ground, too, physicists are beginning some “grand new ventures,” Weiss says.
-A U.S. team envisions a Cosmic Explorer with 40-kilometre detecting arms—10 times as long as LIGO’s—that would be sensitive to signals from events much farther away, perhaps across the entire observable universe.
+A U.S. team envisions a Cosmic Explorer with 40-kilometer detecting arms—10 times as long as LIGO’s—that would be sensitive to signals from events much farther away, perhaps across the entire observable universe.

 If scientists are lucky, gravitational waves might even let them access the physics of the big bang itself at epochs that are not observable by any other means.
 In the first instants of the universe, two fundamental forces—the electromagnetic force and the weak nuclear force—were indistinguishable.
 When these forces separated, they might have produced gravitational waves that, today, could show up as a “random hiss” detectable by LISA, Schutz says.
 This hypothetical signal is distinct from a much longer-wavelength one from even earlier on, which might appear in the universe’s oldest visible radiation: the cosmic microwave background.
-In 2014, a team reported that it had observed this effect with the BICEP2 telescope at the South Pole, but the researchers later acknowledged problems with that interpretation.
+In 2014 a team reported that it had observed this effect with the BICEP2 telescope at the South Pole, but the researchers later acknowledged problems with that interpretation.

-With the reopening of both LIGO and Virgo late this year, the next big discovery on Weiss’s wish list is the signal from a collapsing star—something that astronomers might also observe as a type of supernova.
+With the reopening of both LIGO and Virgo this year, the next big discovery on Weiss’s wish list is the signal from a collapsing star—something that astronomers might also observe as a type of supernova.
 But he has high hopes for what else might be on the horizon.
 “If we don’t see something that we hadn’t thought of,” Weiss says.
 “I’d be disappointed.”